GuLinux/AstroPhoto-Plus-Desktop/README.md

 ## Download and run

-Currently the app is built for Linux (using AppImage universal package) and Windows (64 bit).
+Currently the app is built for Linux (using AppImage universal package), OSX (DMG) and Windows (64 bit).

-OSX should be available as well soon.

 ### Linux (AppImage)